Meod831/Skin-Cancer-Classification/README.md

 3. Double-click to open app,

 MacOS requires additional steps because we do not have a developer account which requires a subscription

+## Credits
+This application was made with the usee of the public HAM10000 (https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000).